 We have been operating rail networks in the UK since privatisation in 1996.

-Across our three franchisees – GTR, Southeastern and London Midland, all operated in joint venture agreements – we handle more than 414 million rail passenger journeys every year.
+Across our three franchisees – GTR, Southeastern, and Wales and Borders, operated in joint venture agreements – we handle more than 535 million rail passenger journeys every year.